nagyist/tao-user-guide/src/interactions/gap-match-interaction.md

 # Gap Match Interaction

->The Gap Match item gives test-takers the opportunity to demonstrate knowledge in a manner similar to a normal Match interaction.
+>The Gap Match interaction gives Test-takers the opportunity to demonstrate knowledge in a manner similar to a normal Match interaction.
 The difference between the normal Match and a Gap Match, however, is that a set of match words are provided, to which some will fit into gaps within a selected text passage.
-In essence, this is a combination of a match Item and a "fill the gap" question.
+In essence, this is a combination of a match interaction and a "fill the gap" question.

 <div class="hidden-video">
 [![Gap Match Step 1](http://img.youtube.com/vi/PpGX81OUFao/0.jpg)](http://www.youtube.com/watch?v=PpGX81OUFao)